openPMD/openPMD-standard/STANDARD.md

   see [EXT_ED-PIC.md](EXT_ED-PIC.md).

-Extensions to similar domains such as fluid, finite-element or molecular-dynamics simulations, CCD images or other grid-based records can proposed for [future versions](CONTRIBUTING.md) of this document.
+Extensions to similar domains such as fluid, finite-element or molecular-dynamics simulations, CCD images or other particle and/or mesh-based records can proposed for [future versions](CONTRIBUTING.md) of this document.